-Once you have made up your mind about the closure of your business, you should follow multiple steps to complete Arkansas dissolution.
+Once you have made up your mind about the closure of your business, you should follow multiple steps to dissolve your company.

-2. Remove all liabilities and obligations – Liquidate all the entity’s assets and settle all debts to the extent possible.
+- Remove all liabilities and obligations –Liquidate all the entity’s assets and settle all debts to the extent possible.
 Remove the liabilities based on the priorities set by the law.
 If there are any lawsuits against the company, resolve all of them.
 After that, you can distribute the remaining assets.

 Arkansas Dissolution FAQs

 There is a $50 filing fee.
 Additionally, your company should also pay for the franchise tax for the current year.